Employer Engagement

 Family-owned facilities management business CS Hodges created advocacy for Armed Forces Day and the Armed Forces Covenant.
 They won the hearts and minds of the people and with Kristina’s assistance, they were awarded the Silver, then Gold ERS Awards.

 Kristina and her team preserved the testimony of companies who received Silver recognition in dedicated booklets, from 2015 to present day.
-See what companies said about achieving Silver ERS Award in 2020.

 Once you’ve become a supportive employer, you can enjoy the rewards of a mutually beneficial relationship with Defence.